marijnh/Postmodern/README.md

 sql is a macro that will simply compile a query, it can be useful for seeing how your queries are expanded or if you want to do something unexpected with them.

 As you can see, lists starting with keywords are used to express SQL commands and operators (lists starting with something else will be evaluated and then inserted into the query).
 Quoted symbols name columns or tables (keywords can also be used but might introduce ambiguities).
-The syntax supports subqueries, multiple joins, stored procedures, etc. See the S-SQL reference manual for a complete treatment.
+The syntax supports subqueries, multiple joins, stored procedures, etc. See the S-SQL reference manual for a complete treatment and the S-SQL Example pages.

 Finally, here is an example of the use of prepared statements: